The 10 foods are:

 - Beans – just about any kind – either dried or canned.
 Beans are full of fiber, good sources of protein, and add magnesium and potassium to the diet.
 Additionally, they are low in fat.

 - Dark green leafy vegetables.
 Kale, spinach, collard greens, Swiss chard, mustard greens, broccoli, cabbage and some types of lettuce fall into this category.
 In addition to vitamins and minerals, these vegetables provide fiber as well.

 - Citrus Fruits.
-Well-known for their abundance of Vitamin C, the pulp of lemons, limes, oranges, and grapefruits also add fiber to a diet.
+Well-known for their abundance of vitamin C, the pulp of lemons, limes, oranges, and grapefruits also adds fiber to a diet.

 - Sweet Potatoes.
 They provide vitamin A as well as fiber.

 - All types of berries.
-Their rich colors are indicative of their abundance of anti-oxidants, known to strengthen the immune system.
+Their rich colors are indicative of their wealth of anti-oxidants, known to strengthen the immune system.
 Berries also contain vitamin A.

 - Tomatoes.
 Whether raw or cooked, tomatoes are a rich source of vitamins C and E, as well as iron.